rravneetkaurr/ForkFeast-Full_Stack_Website/README.md

 # ForkFeast-Full_Stack_Website
 A full-stack website featuring a visually appealing frontend and a connected backend, enabling seamless recipe sharing and blogging.

+In today’s fast-paced world, where health consciousness and time efficiency are paramount,the need for a personalized, intuitive, and dynamic platform that helps users discover, manage,and track food recipes has become increasingly relevant.
+The project titled “Fork & Feast” isan intelligent recipe management and discovery platform designed to meet the evolvingculinary and health-related needs of modern users.
+This project aims to bring a holisticexperience to users who want to plan their meals based on specific ingredients, nutritionalcontent, or calorie goals, while also allowing them to store and manage their personal recipecollections securely.

+The platform is designed to be user-friendly, mobile-responsive, and secure.
+It providesessential features like user registration, login authentication, recipe discovery based on filterslike calories and protein, a personal recipe dashboard ("My Recipes"), and a secure passwordrecovery system.
+By integrating a robust backend with a clean frontend interface, the projectalso emphasizes data management using MongoDB and ensures real-time interaction betweenthe user and the database through REST APIs.

+The core objective of this project is to create a sustainable and scalable solution for recipeenthusiasts, health-focused individuals, and casual cooks by simplifying the process of mealdiscovery and personalization.
+The platform not only aids in achieving health goals but alsopromotes the use of available ingredients, thereby reducing food waste.